Work, volunteering and mental illness

 You may have to be claiming benefits to use some of these services.

-Details of some national charities and careers advice help can be found in the ‘Useful contacts’ section at the bottom of this page.
+There are national charities and careers advice services you can contact.
+Their details can be found in the Useful contacts section at the bottom of this page.

 Different services offer different sorts of help.
 This may include:

-• help with developing skills, abilities and experience,
+• help with developing skills, abilities, and experience,

 • identifying suitable job opportunities,